 - Decorate the wings with stickers, crayons, or glitter glue.

-Then take your butterfly puppet onto the stage to perform in a puppet show.
+- Take your butterfly puppet onto the stage to perform in a puppet show.

-Or get kids moving, swooping their butterflies across the room.
+- Or get kids moving – swooping their butterflies across the room.